RyufathSoepeno/MyPortfolio/Mobile Development Portfolio/Android Studio Projects/---> How to Download APK.md

  bottom.
  5. Once finished, there will be a notification appear: Build APK(s), click locate.
  6. Windows Explorer window appear with the location of: app-debug.apk file.

+Updates:
+Change Gradle Settings -> Go to file > Settings > Build, Execution,Deployment > Build Tools > Gradle and choose local gradle.
+Then I type the path( C:/Program Files/Android/Android Studio/gradle/gradle-2.2.1 ) and click ok.
+At the last part I can connect to the internet after all.

+styles.xml is now themes.xml